pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/help/how-to/downgrade/index.md

 simple_list: true
 ---

-Download an older version package from [Release notes](/docs/releasenotes/) and install it.
+Download an older version from [Release notes](/docs/releasenotes/) and install it.